flopezag/tutorials.secured-OrionLD/README.md

     associated to their organization
 -   **Permission** - An ability to do something on a resource within the system

-Additionally two further non-human application objects can be secured within a FIWARE application:
+Additionally, two further non-human application objects can be secured within a FIWARE application:

 -   **IoTAgent** - a proxy between IoT Sensors and the Context Broker
 -   **PEPProxy** - a middleware for use between generic enablers challenging the rights of a user.